osrf/gazebo_tutorials/ros_installing/tutorial.md

 There are several <tt>rosrun</tt> commands for starting Gazebo:

+'''rosrun gazebo_ros gazebo :'''

-; rosrun gazebo_ros gazebo : Launched both the server and client together
+   Launched both the server and client together

 ; rosrun gazebo_ros gzserver : Launches the Gazebo server only